France : Safety by City

 NATURAL DISASTERS RISK : LOW

-Except of a few avalanche risks and floods, there are not any more serious natural hazards in Paris.
+Except for a few avalanche risks and floods, there are not any more serious natural hazards in Paris.

 MUGGING RISK : LOW